HanLengNg/ICL-DESeq2_script/README.md

 # ICL-DESeq2_script
 This is a DESeq2 script to run DESeq2 in Bash without interactively using R (or R Studio).
-Specifically, it is suited for running on HPC.
+Specifically, this script is suited for running on HPC.

 # TL;DR (Too long; Didn't read) version: #
 **First time:**